ACL Players Guide for the 22/23 Season

 - Local points tournaments can apply to ANY singles, BYOP doubles or blind draw doubles tournament.
 If you are playing in a tournament that does not include ACL Points, ask your Director why?!?
 Points are awarded based on where a player/team finishes in the tournament.

-- ACL Open Standings will take an ACL player’s Top 10 Local Tournament Finishes and use them towards their ACL Rankings.
+- NEW ACL Open Standings will take a player’s Top 15 Local Tournament Finishes and use them towards their ACL Rankings.

 - In order for a local tournament to be counted for ACL points you must have 6 players (for singles) and 6 teams (for doubles).
 If you do not have 6 singles or 6 doubles then that tournament will NOT count for ACL points.